FoggyMtnDrifter/ClearProxy/README.md

 # ClearProxy

-> ⚠️ **Development Status**: ClearProxy is currently in alpha stage and under active development.
-While you're welcome to try it out and provide feedback, we don't recommend using it in production environments yet.
-Features may change, and there might be breaking changes between versions.
+> ⚠️ **Development Status**: ClearProxy is currently in beta stage and under active development.
+While it's not yet recommended for production environments, we strongly encourage you to test it and report any bugs or issues you encounter.
+Your feedback is invaluable as we improve stability and prepare for a production-ready release.

 A modern, web-based management interface for [Caddy](https://caddyserver.com/), focusing on reverse proxy configuration with automatic HTTPS.